KeyMaster-/reminis/readme.md

 ## Usage
 The `compute` function takes a list of `Proc` objects, which describe the pipeline.
 It returns the output of the pipeline, doing as much caching as possible.
+The second parameter to `compute` is a flag that enables or disables all caching.

 Every `Proc` object contains the actual processor function that computes the data for this processor.
 Optionally, it can contain: